sgoeschl/java-image-processing-survival-guide/paper/README.md

 Looking at the code snippets raises a few concerns

-* A fair amount of knowledge is required to accomplish common tasks
+* A fair amount of knowledge is required to accomplish a simple tasks
 * The code is prone to NPEs when the JPEG metadata is not available